 - Students shall be given the opportunity to make-up work missed because of an excused absence and shall receive full credit if the work is turned in according to a reasonable make-up schedule.
-Typically, each day of excused absence merits a make-up day. - Teachers may or may not allow a suspended student to complete any assignments and tests missed during suspension.
-Teachers must provide work to any student who has been suspended for two or more school days upon the request from the student, parent, legal guardian, or other person holding the educational rights of the student.
+Typically, each day of excused absence merits a make-up day. - No student may have a grade reduced or lose academic credit for any excused absence when missed assignments and tests are satisfactorily completed within a reasonable time. - Teachers must provide work to any student who has been suspended for two or more school days upon the request from the student, parent, legal guardian, or other person holding the educational rights of the student.
 Work must be returned to the teacher by the student either upon the students return to school or within the time frame prescribed by the teacher, whichever is later. - Students who miss school work because of unexcused absences may or may not be given the opportunity to make-up missed work for full or reduced credit.
-Teachers may assign such makeup work as necessary to ensure academic progress, not as a punitive measure. - Teachers need at least twenty-four hours to supply make-up work. - Teacher's procedures and processes for make-up work should be clearly explained to both students and parents in the individual class syllabus.
+Teachers may assign such make-up work as necessary to ensure academic progress, not as a punitive measure. - Teachers need at least twenty-four hours to supply make-up work. - Teacher's procedures and processes for make-up work should be clearly explained to both students and parents in the individual class syllabus.